Entry point for authorization handlers that control access to specific resources.

 return False

 Resource-specific handler.
-This would take precedence over the global handler
+This takes precedence over the global handler

 for all actions on the threads resource: